georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 `multi-attribute enumeration`_ and `regex conjunctions`_;
 found and fixed several bugs with repeated letters, greatly refining my understanding of the nuances;
+rewrote the sections on repeated letters repeatedly;
 added a means to explain ineligibility;
-and realized that I could optimize the mask programmatically.
+and discovered that I could optimize the mask programmatically.

 The full code can be found in my `Wordle repository`_.